The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

-Based on current data and forecast models, the Climate Prediction Center (CPC) the ENSO alert system status is set to La Niña Advisory.
-La Niña conditions are currently present, with sea surface temperatures below-average across the central and eastern equatorial Pacific Ocean.
-Forecast models predict that La Niña conditions will continue at least through the winter of 2017-2018.
-Taking into account the ENSO forecast and long-term trends, the CPC seasonal outlook favors above-normal temperatures and below-normal precipitation for Florida through February 2018.
+Based on current data, the Climate Prediction Center (CPC) ENSO Alert System Status is set to Not Active.
+ENSO-neutral conditions are currently present, with sea surface temperatures (SST) near average across the central and east-central Pacific Ocean, and above average in the eastern Pacific Ocean.
+ENSO-neutral conditions are favored through at least the spring of 2017, with increasing chances of El Nino development into the fall of 2017.
+The CPC seasonal outlook favors above-normal temperatures and near-normal precipitation through June 2017.

-Table 4: Breakdown of storm reports submitted in Florida during the month of November (Compiled from Iowa State University/Iowa Environmental Mesonet.)
+Table 4: Breakdown of storm reports submitted in Florida during the month of March (Compiled from Southeast Regional Climate Center.)

 Drought-Related Impacts.